-Although not avid fans of full-contact wrestling, we were determined to view a sumo match during our first trip to Japan.
+We were determined to view a sumo wrestling match during our first trip to Japan.
 There were no tournaments that month so we took a very early train ride into a non-touristy part of Tokyo to watch the wrestlers practice at a sumo stable.
 As luck would have it, practice was canceled that day.
-Fortunately, our last trip to Tokyo was during a Sumo Grand Tournament and we finally had a chance to view Japan’s national sport.
+Fortunately, our next trip to Tokyo was during a Sumo Grand Tournament and we had a chance to view Japan’s national sport.

-If you are interested in checking out a sumo tournament in Tokyo, Japan, here are some tips to ensure a great experience:
+If you are interested in watching a sumo wrestling tournament in Tokyo, Japan, here are some tips to ensure a great experience including when and how to buy sumo wrestling tickets, where to sit, what to expect and tips for the best experience.

 1) Make sure you visit Japan at the right time.

-2) Purchase tickets early, especially for weekend matches.
+2) Buy tickets early, especially for weekend matches.

-We purchased our tickets 10 days prior to our weekend in Tokyo and had a difficult time finding tickets.
+We purchased our sumo tickets 10 days prior to our weekend in Tokyo and had a difficult time finding tickets.
 Saturday was completely sold out and although a few single seats were available on Sunday, none were on the first floor.
 Tickets go on sale approximately one month before the first day of competition, so if you know your schedule there is no reason to wait.
-Here is the link to the tournament and sale dates in 2017 and 2018.
+Here is the link to the tournament and sale dates in 2024 and 2025.

-You may be able to find general admission seats on the morning of the date you wish to attend however, if you have specific seats in mind or if you would like to attend a weekend match, it is best to purchase tickets in advance.
+You may be able to find general admission seats on the morning of the date you wish to attend however, if you have specific seats in mind or if you would like to attend a weekend match, it is best to buy sumo tickets in advance.

 The sumo stadium in Tokyo, Ryogoku Kokugikan, has both chair seats typically found in an arena and Japanese-style floor box seats.
 There are also ringside seats that are cushions right in the front of the sumo ring.
 These are the seats that you will sometimes see sumo wrestlers fall into!
 Ringside are pretty much impossible for foreigners to purchase.